newrelic-experimental/ZoomWebhookToLog/README.md

   - Needs permission to listen on 443
   - CANNOT BE SELF-SIGNED, try https://certbot.eff.org/instructions?ws=other&os=ubuntufocal

+## Health check endpoint
+The app provides a health check endpoint at `/healthcheck` which returns a 200 status code when the app is available.

 ## Troubleshooting
 - Check the command line args `docker run -p 443:443/tcp zoom-logger -help`